Chak833/Time-Series-and-LLMs/README.md

 # Time-Series-and-LLMs

-This repository contains the code and paper on Large Language Models(LLMs) for Time Series.
+This repository contains the code and paper on Large Language Models(LLMs) for Time Series Forecasting.